azerothcore/skeleton-module/sql/README.md

 If there are multiple booleans in the same table, bit(1) is better, otherwise it's the same result.

+## Rules

+Use InnoDB as engine and utf8 as charset.

 ## Resources

 https://www.w3schools.com/sql/sql_datatypes.asp